doka-guide/doka-labeler/README.md

 ### PR has a certain `assignee`

-Use `assignee` condition to label PR which was assigned to a certain user.
+Use the `assignee` condition to label PR, which was assigned to a certain user.
 If several usernames are listed, any of them can be assigned to fulfill the condition.

 For example, label PR "blocked" when it was assigned to [nlopin](https://github.com/nlopin) or [igsekor](https://github.com/igsekor):